 Your path to a Master of Actuarial Science starts at Bond

 Never before have organisations around the world had such extraordinary access to personal information, health statistics, buying habits, population movement, employment trends and much, much more.
 In these numbers lie the answers to the big questions that really matter.
-Internationally credited, a Master of Actuarial Science at Bond University is a short three semester program that provides those with an undergraduate degree in an alternative field an opportunity to gain an Actuarial Science degree and complete actuarial Part I subjects.
+Internationally credited, a Master of Actuarial Science at Bond University is a short three semester program that provides those with an undergraduate degree in an alternative field an opportunity to gain an Actuarial Science degree and complete actuarial Part I (Foundation program) subjects.
 The program will develop your skills in the challenge of crunching 'big data' numbers to create practical solutions for real world problems.
 Students who have successfully completed cognate programs may be eligible for advanced standing of up to 40 credit points towards the Master of Actuarial Science program.

 Bond is the only university in Queensland, and one of only seven in Australia to offer the fully accredited program by the Actuaries Institute and has recognition agreements with the Society of Actuaries (worldwide).